BlakeXYZ/dreams-of-code-vps-guide-02/docs/vps-setup.md

 # can easily obtain token

 # With swarm mode enabled, can now deploy our App using Docker Stack Deploy Cmd, passing path to docker compose .yml and name of stack
+# Ensure you are logged into GHCR to access PAT Token!
+See previous step 6. # docker login using env var
 https://youtu.be/fuZoxuBiL9o?si=BmLaBjpVd-Llnrnh&t=678
 docker stack deploy -c ./compose.yaml <name-of-stack>